bimdata/platform/README.md

 `release` is the pre-production branch.
 All fix branches should be merged into `release` using pull requests.
 The release branch must be merged into `develop` once a PR is merged.
 `master` is the production branch.
 The release branch must be merged into `master` once a release is ready.

-This setup allows us to have unsable features in develop while to blocking fix to be shipped in production.
+This setup allows us to have unstable features in develop while not blocking fix to be shipped in production.

 ### BIMData Viewer